mypak/Developing-Data-Products/README.md

 # Developing-Data-Products

-This repository contains 2 assignments for this Coursera Data Science Module 9
+This repository contains shiny application assignment for this Coursera Data Science Module 9

-1. Shiny Application
-2. Reproducible Pitch Presentation
+The Shiny app is published at file:///C:/Users/mypak/Documents/Pak%20Mei%20Yuet/slidifyWork/index.html#6